An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Conclusions and future work

 Regarding the robustness and generalisability of DRL agents, it was found that modifying the evaluation climate of an agent with respect to the one used in its training negatively influences its performance.
 Interestingly enough, these are minor losses that may be generally acceptable, avoiding the need to use a wide variety of climates in the training of the agents.
 Thus, a proposal for future work will involve training by sampling a pool of observations from a wide variety of climates, thus increasing the generalization capabilities of the agents and reducing training time and efforts.

-Moreover, the use of curriculum learning for training was not successful in most cases, mainly due to the bias of the agents to specialize in the control of the most recently learned environments.
-This phenomenon of catastrophic forgetting opens the door to future research from different perspectives, such as exploring the influence of the network architecture of DRL agents on the occurrence of this phenomenon, or studying possible improvements along this progressive learning process (i.e. experience replay and regularization).
+Moreover, the use of sequential learning for training was not successful in most cases, mainly due to the bias of the agents to specialize in the control of the most recently learned environments.
+This phenomenon of catastrophic forgetting motivates future research from different perspectives, such as exploring the influence of the network architecture of DRL agents on the occurrence of this phenomenon, or studying possible improvements along this progressive learning process (i.e. experience replay and regularization).

 Finally, the study of the comfort-consumption trade-off, and its translation into the agents' reward function, offered some significant highlights.
 On the one hand, it was observed that there are cases where improvements in comfort have hardly any penalties in power consumption, which leads us to suggest that it cannot be assumed that increasing the importance of comfort in the reward function will always lead to a detriment in power demand.
 This is where reward engineering comes into play, so future research should be conducted to compare different rewards and their influence on the comfort-consumption trade-off.
 On the other hand, it was observed that there are comfort weights beyond which agents are physically incapable of improving temperature assurance in the desired ranges.
 Generally, as the comfort weight tended towards 100\% in the reward function, we began to find some convergence in the comfort penalties without considerable detriments or improvements.